jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 * Initial discussion.
 Topics and status.
 * Google Hangouts

-Ivan reports:
-Lee reports:
+Lee reports: Google Hangouts last week weren't done due to the topics revolving around "un-conferencing".

 Notes:
+* Hangouts again in June, process will be made smoother.
+Pre-create Hangout, send out the link.
+* Initial discussion on topics and status:
+    * Moved over to the next meeting.
+The board wants to have a discussion regarding the content of meet-ups and it's relevance to the Drupal Community

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Cape Town